Engee documentation

 @variable(plane_prob, x[1:3]);

-Create a target function to solve the minimisation problem:
+Create an objective function to solve the minimization problem:

 In [ ]: